What Happens Before Events Hit Your Calendar (And Why It Matters More Than You Think)

 Step 3: Parents Turn Information Into a Plan

-Once the details are clear, parents:
+Once details are clear, parents:

 • add events to their calendar